10 Examples That Show What a Difference Small Changes Can Make.

 10 Examples of (Potential) Impact

 The truth is, one person can make a difference.
-And when we get the people around us involved, that difference can become very significant indeed.
+So when we get the people around us involved, that difference can become very significant indeed.
 Just look at all the weird and wonderful things we can achieve.

 *See below to learn about how these examples were calculated.